Contourite: Modified drift-turbidite systems

 Modified drift-turbidite systems refer to the interactions of contourite and turbidite deposits.
-These can be observed as modifications of one another depending on the dominant process at the time.
-Examples range from asymmetric turbidite channel levees caused by strong deepwater bottom-currents as seen in the Nova Scotian Margin, to alternations in turbidite/debrite and contourite deposits both in time and space as seen in the Hebridean Margin.
-The Caledonia and Judith Fancy formations in St. Croix were studied by Stanley (1993) in which he found an ancient analog of an alternating turbidite and contourite deposit and generated a stratigraphic model of a continuum from a turbidite dominant environment to a contourite dominant one.
+These can be observed as modifications of one another, depending on the dominant process at the time.
+Examples range from asymmetric turbidite channel levees caused by strong deepwater bottom-currents, as seen in the Nova Scotian Margin, to alternations in turbidite/debrite and contourite deposits both in time and space, as seen in the Hebridean Margin.
+The Caledonia and Judith Fancy formations in St. Croix were studied by Stanley (1993) in which he found an ancient analogue of an alternating turbidite and contourite deposit and generated a stratigraphic model of a continuum from a turbidite dominant environment to a contourite dominant one.

 Distinguishing turbidites, contourites, and bottom-current modified turbidite deposits is essential for reconstructing the paleoenvironment in deepwater settings.
-Traction structures, such as cross-stratification, indicate bottom-current reworking because it is more likely to have avalanching in clear bottom-currents than it is in sediment saturated turbidity flows.
-Deposition from suspension in turbidity flows do not generate a sharp upper contact as bottom-current reworked deposits show due to the highly oscillating energy conditions.
+Traction structures, such as cross-stratification, indicate bottom-current reworking because it is more likely to have avalanches in clear bottom-currents than it is in sediment-saturated turbidity flows.
+Deposition from suspension in turbidity flows does not generate a sharp upper contact as bottom-current reworked deposits show due to the highly oscillating energy conditions.
 Stanley (1993) proposes that the transition from a turbidite to a contourite involves a continuous transition from a sandy deposit to lenticular bedding passing through wavy bedding.